LizWes/playground/README.md

 **printdigits/main.go** A program that prints decimal digits from 0 to 9 as runes

+**isnegative.go** func IsNegative(number int)
-**isnegative.go** A function that prints T if its negative or F if it is not
+// A function that prints T if its negative or F if it is not

+**printcomb.go** func PrintComb()
-**printcomb.go** A function that returns thre number combinations in ascending order where firstDigit < secondDigit < thirdDigit
+// A function that returns thre number combinations in ascending order where firstDigit < secondDigit < thirdDigit

+**pointone.go** func PointOne(n *int)
-**pointone.go** A function that changes the value of an int trough a pointer to 1
+// A function that changes the value of an int trough a pointer to 1

+**ultimatepointone.go** func UltimatePointOne(n ***int)
-**ultimatepointone.go** A function that changes the value of an int trough three pointers to 1
+//A function that changes the value of an int trough three pointers to 1

-**divmod.go** DivMod(a int, b int, div *int, mod *int) A function that takes two ints and returns the division result of them to one pre determinde variable and the remainder of the divison to another pre determind variable
+**divmod.go** DivMod(a int, b int, div *int, mod *int)
+// A function that takes two ints and returns the division result of them to one pre determinde variable and the remainder of the divison to another pre determind variable

-**ultimatedivmod.go** UltimateDivMod(a *int, b *int) A function that takes two ints and returns the division result of them to the first variable and the remainder of the divison to second variable
+**ultimatedivmod.go** UltimateDivMod(a *int, b *int)
+//A function that takes two ints and returns the division result of them to the first variable and the remainder of the divison to second variable

-**printstr.go** func PrintStr(s string) A function that prints a string one character at a time as a rune
+**printstr.go** func PrintStr(s string)
+// A function that prints a string one character at a time as a rune

-**strlen.go** func StrLen(s string) int A function that counts the lenght of a string and returns it as a int
+**strlen.go** func StrLen(s string) int
+// A function that counts the lenght of a string and returns it as a int

-**strrev.go** func StrRev(s string) string A function that reverses a string
+**strrev.go** func StrRev(s string) string
+// A function that reverses a string

-**iterativefactorial.go** func IterativeFactorial(nb int) int// A function that returns the factorial of the number, overflows or 0 value will return 0
+**iterativefactorial.go** func IterativeFactorial(nb int) int
+// A function that returns the factorial of the number, overflows or 0 value will return 0

-**recursivefactorial** RecursiveFactorial(nb int) int // A function that returns the factorial of the number, overflows or 0 value will return 0
+**recursivefactorial** RecursiveFactorial(nb int) int
+// A function that returns the factorial of the number, overflows or 0 value will return 0